 It may seem like a peculiar concept that weather can affect your business electricity prices, but it does have an impact.

 Your business may have experienced power cuts during large storms and other types of severe weather.
 This indicates that atmospheric conditions are causing damage to power lines and distribution systems – all of which have to be paid for to be repaired.

 This is not as much of an issue for one-off events, however, prolonged destructive weathering can incur massive costs for business energy suppliers which are then filtered down to the consumer.

 In addition, extreme temperatures can drive up your business electricity prices as you are likely to consume more.
 When it’s too cold, you turn the heating up, and when it is too warm, you turn the air conditioning on.
 The more you consume, the higher your electricity bills are, so it’s worth looking into energy efficiency tips ahead of peak summer and winter temperatures to lessen the blow.

 However, the impact of weather is not always entirely detrimental.
 High amounts of rain and snow can increase the amount of power that’s generated by hydropower stations like Swansea and the new tidal plant that is to be built off the Scottish coast.

 Concerning fuel itself, electricity prices are affected, like any market, by supply and demand.
-For example, businesses began to take an interest in becoming more environmentally friendly when 2020 climate change targets were announced by EU leaders in 2007.
+Businesses began to take an interest in becoming more environmentally friendly when 2020 climate change targets were announced by EU leaders in 2007.

-The unfortunate thing at the time was that demand outweighed supply and very few suppliers were able to provide green energy.
-As a result, some came to the realisation that they could not yet afford to follow this ambition.
+This sudden demand outweighed supply and very few suppliers were able to provide green energy.
+As a result, many came to the realisation that they could not yet afford to follow this ambition.

 High demand coupled with the limited amount of clean power generated meant that green business electricity prices soared and only the largest organisations were able to afford the luxury.

-In recent years, the energy mix has become more diverse and more electricity than ever before is being generated by renewable sources which means that the cost of this type of energy has decreased.
+In recent years, the energy mix has become much more diverse and more electricity than ever before is being generated by renewable sources which means that the cost of this type of energy has decreased.